isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 "Wow!
 What a picture!
 Did you know it, Yoneko?"

-"No, this is the first time to me.
+"No, this is the first time for me to see it.
 Why didn’t you tell us before?
 That’s very much like him.
 He was well prepared and never complained..."

 "Not really, in fact, he mentioned of his own death twice..."

-"Oh!"
+"Did he!"
 The children shouted in surprise.

 "The first time was almost a month after Toshio was sent to the sanatorium in Yagaji, we were on our way back from Mr. Hamasaki’s housewarming party in Higashiyama when your father started to say something strange.
 He said, ‘Let’s stop for a walk.’
 I thought it was unusual for him, the first time he had ever suggested a walk.
 He had already had a few drinks, so I thought he was drunk and followed him.
 He went down the road to the beach to Kombu.
 He told me to sit down, and I sat there for a while.
-He said abruptly, ‘We’ll die together.’
-I asked back ‘Why are you suddenly such a fool?’
+He said abruptly, ‘Let's die together.’
+I asked back ‘Why are you suddenly such a fool?’"

-Then he answered, ‘I have finally got my feelings straightened out, since Okinori’s suicide four years ago.
+"Then he answered, ‘I have finally got my feelings straightened out, since Okinori’s suicide four years ago.
 And now, it is Toshio’s illness.
-I have lost my will to live in the midst of all the noise and laughter of the celebration," he said.
+I have lost my will to live in the midst of all the noise and laughter of the celebration,' he said."

 No one could speak up.